jordicf/CPUPC/README.md

 Automation is achieved by running efficient algorithms on mathematical models (abstract approximations) of the problem.

-`FRAME` envisions _floorplanning_ as a sequence of transformations at different levels of abstraction.
+`CPUPC` envisions _floorplanning_ as a sequence of transformations at different levels of abstraction.
 Some of the abstractions for modules can be:

 * Mass points